ancient-cthulhu/Veracode-Findings-Export/README.md

 A Python script to export vulnerability findings data from Veracode using the Reporting REST API.
 This tool automatically handles date windowing, report generation, polling, and data normalization.

+Note:
+> The Reporting API only returns findings updated within the last six months.
+Requests are filtered using `last_updated_start_date` and `last_updated_end_date`, and the start date cannot be more than six months in the past.
+Older findings that have not been updated during that window cannot be retrieved through this API.

 ## Overview

 This script pulls findings data from Veracode and exports it to both JSON (raw) and CSV (normalized) formats.
 It's designed to extract comprehensive vulnerability information including application details, CVE/CWE IDs, finding status, remediation timelines, and more.